 Do I need an appointment for a lab test?

 Most lab tests do not require an appointment.
-However, if you need a glucose tolerance, lactose tolerance, sweat chloride, ACTH stimulation test or specialized molecular/genetic testing, call (269) 341-8700 for an appointment.
-These tests are performed only at Bronson Methodist Hospital Outpatient Testing.
+However, if you need a glucose tolerance or ACTH stimulation test, call (269) 341-8700 for an appointment.
+No appointment needed for all other tests.

 Should I fast (not eat) before my lab test?

 A few tests do require fasting to include a fasting glucose and a lipid profile (cholesterol, HDL, LDL, triglycerides and homocysteine).
 If you must fast, do not eat or drink any liquid besides water for 12 hours before the test.
 You may continue to take any prescribed medicines.

 Should I use a Bronson lab for all of my lab work?

 While it isn’t necessary for you to use the same lab all of the time, it can be beneficial to you and to those who provide your medical care.
 When you use a Bronson lab consistently, for example, all of your lab results are consolidated into a single place where your doctors can review them at regular intervals, if needed.
 If you have a Bronson MyChart account created, select results will be available for you to access if performed at a Bronson lab.
 If you are a patient of a Bronson primary care or specialty practice, ask how you can set up your Bronson MyChart account at your next visit.

 Your doctor is the best person to contact for your test results, so call your doctor's office first.
 You do have a right to your medical records.
 If you need help obtaining your test results, you may call Bronson LakeView Health Information Management at (269) 657-1465 for instructions.